truenas/documentation/content/SCALE/Credentials/DirectoryServices/ActiveDirectorySCALE.md

 The Active Directory (AD) service shares resources in a Windows network.
 AD provides authentication and authorization services for the users in a network, eliminating the need to recreate the user accounts on TrueNAS.

-Users can configure AD services on a Windows server running Windows Server 2000 or later, or on a Unix-like operating system running [Samba version 4](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory).
+Users can configure AD services on:
+* A Windows Server running Windows Server 2000 or later.
+* A Unix-like OS running [Samba version 4](https://wiki.samba.org/index.php/Setting_up_Samba_as_an_Active_Directory_Domain_Controller#Provisioning_a_Samba_Active_Directory).

-To configure a connection, you will need to know the Active Directory domain controller's domain and that system's account credentials.
+To configure a connection, you will need to know the Active Directory's domain and account credentials.

 ## Preparation